yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

                     }
                     if ((launchFlags & (FLAG_ACTIVITY_NEW_TASK | FLAG_ACTIVITY_CLEAR_TASK))
                             == (FLAG_ACTIVITY_NEW_TASK | FLAG_ACTIVITY_CLEAR_TASK)) {
-                        // The caller has requested to completely replace any
-                        // existing task with its new activity.
-Well that should
-                        // not be too hard...

                         reuseTask = intentActivity.task;
                         reuseTask.performClearTaskLocked();
                         reuseTask.setIntent(r);
                     } else if ((launchFlags & FLAG_ACTIVITY_CLEAR_TOP) != 0
                             || launchSingleInstance || launchSingleTask) {
-                        // In this situation we want to remove all activities
-                        // from the task up to the one being started.
-In most
-                        // cases this means we are resetting the task to its
-                        // initial state.

                         ActivityRecord top =
                                 intentActivity.task.performClearTaskLocked(r, launchFlags);
                         if (top != null) {
                             if (top.frontOfTask) {
-                                // Activity aliases may mean we use different
-                                // intents for the top activity, so make sure
-                                // the task now has the identity of the new
-                                // intent.
                                 top.task.setIntent(r);
                             }
                             ActivityStack.logStartActivity(EventLogTags.AM_NEW_INTENT,
                                     r, top.task);
                             top.deliverNewIntentLocked(callingUid, r.intent, r.launchedFromPackage);
                         } else {

-                            // A special case: we need to start the activity because it is not
-                            // currently running, and the caller has asked to clear the current
-                            // task to have this activity at the top. addingToTask = true;
+                            addingToTask = true;
                             // Now pretend like this activity is being started by the top of its
                             // task, so it is put in the right place.